Internachi certified professional inspector

 It should also be mentioned that finding K&T in an attic or crawlspace is not by itself a cause for panic: due to the difficulty in removing K&T it is often just abandoned and left in place.
 This is not a concern if it is properly decommissioned.
 A home inspector or electrician can determine if your home has active K&T and can offer recommendations of the next steps to ensuring you have a safe electrical system.

-The home inspector has many tools at his or her disposal to assist in providing the best possible inspection to our clients and none is more interesting (or fun) to use than the thermal camera.
+The home inspector has many tools at their disposal to assist in providing the best possible inspection to our clients and none is more interesting (or fun) to use than the thermal camera.
 Simply put, it uses Infrared (IR) technology to superimpose a “heat signature” into a standard camera image.
 Here is a clear example of how it works: this is a picture of a portable air conditioning unit: it is obvious from this image it is a hot day!
 As a relatively new technology to our industry, there are a lot of benefits to using IR imaging, but it does have its limits:

 IR Does Not Grant Superman Powers